mmgalal2002/pylinac/docs/source/ge_ct_qa.rst

 metadata, public reference values, localization, detected module locations, all module result objects, the Helios-compatible comparison block, availability/reason text, pass/fail values, warning count, and an overall state.
+The structured JSON retains the complete diagnostic detail.
+The human-readable ``results()`` output and PDF contain populated measurements and evaluated results only; input paths, DICOM UIDs, unset values, and unavailable test explanations are intentionally omitted.
 The overall state is:

 * ``FAIL`` when at least one evaluated test fails;
 * ``INCOMPLETE`` when a required test is unavailable or not evaluated;